Climbing Mont Blanc – The Essentials

-The Mont Blanc ascent is a once-in-a-lifetime trip!
+Climbing Mont Blanc, the highest mountain in Europe, is a once-in-a-lifetime trip!

 At 4808m, climbing Mont Blanc is very physically demanding so you need to arrive fit.
-Our tour includes an acclimatization period with the objective of helping you adapt to the high altitude.
+Our climbing Mont Blanc holiday includes an acclimatization period with the objective of helping you adapt to the high altitude.
 2500 / 2700 meters is the best altitude prep for Mont Blanc as a higher altitude will make you tired, and any lower will not be effective.

 The guide will assess your level during the course of the preparation and, if necessary for your safety, could recommend not climbing Mont Blanc – in this case, he will if possible propose an alternative summit from Chamonix.